TritonDataCenter/rfd/rfd/0061/README.md

    - do nothing

 Periodically:
 - check all tracked connections have sent a byte in the last 2 seconds.
+This is to guard against a server silently disconnecting without us noticing.

 If no message in last 2 seconds:
 - update server status => 'unknown'

-Questions/Thoughts:
-- rely on TCP sockets and lean on TCP keep-alive to maintain or use some sort of HTTP
-- how does cn-agent maintain compatability with older CNAPI
-- how does CNAPI maintain compatability with older cn-agent

-#### Legacy Interoperability
+#### Backwards Compatability

 For a period of time it may be the case that we have a CNAPI running the code described in this RFD, but receiving heartbeats from older versions of cn-agent